mdda/mdda.github.io/_posts/AI/2016-07-30-workshop-at-fifth-elephant-2016.md

 Bangalore, India.
 The conference itself is Thursday/Friday 28/29 July 2016, and the workshop will be on the weekend immediately afterwards (i.e. Saturday, 30 July 2016).

-Although I normally just put up links to presentation materials here, it has been *suggested* by the organisers that I write a little about the Workshop contents, target audience etc.
+Although I normally just put up links to presentation materials here after an event, it has been *suggested* by the organisers that I write a little about the Workshop contents, target audience, etc. so that people can decide whether to attend :

 ### The Workshop 'Pitch'